Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Background on Moduli Spaces of Curves

-We may canonically identify a boundary stratum with a product of smaller moduli spaces modulo a symmetric group; the quotient may be non-trivial when there are zero marked points or if the strata is in the locus of curves with a self-node (curves which are not contained in the latter locus are said to be of \emphbf{compact type}).
-Because this paper concerns strata which do not require such a symmetric group quotient, we abuse notation and suppress the isomorphism when making this identification.
+A boundary stratum may be canonically identified with a product of smaller moduli spaces (modulo a symmetric group).
+For example,

+where the points $\bullet$ and $\diamond$ are glued together under the isomorphism.
+The quotient may be non-trivial when there are no marked points or if the stratum is in the locus of curves with a self-node.

-We call any boundary stratum of compact type where all of the genus is concentrated at one vertex of the dual graph a \emphbf{stratum of rational tails type}, and we call the genus $g$ vertex/component the \emphbf{anchor} of the stratum.
-A \emphbf{tail} of a rational tails stratum is a tree of $\mathbb{P}^1$s with a node connected to the anchor, such that the deletion of this tree does not change the connectivity of the associated dual graph.
+A boundary stratum $\Delta_\Gamma$ is of \emphbf{compact type} if $\Gamma$ is a tree.
+We call any boundary stratum of compact type where all of the genus is concentrated at one vertex of the dual graph a \emphbf{stratum of rational tails type}, and we call a genus $g$ vertex/component the \emphbf{root} of the stratum; the root is unique if $g\neq 0$.
+A non-root vertex/component which has exactly one edge/node (resp. more than one edge/node) is called \emphbf{external} (resp. \emphbf{internal}).
+A \emphbf{tail} is a tree of vertices corresponding to $\mathbb{P}^1$s with an edge connected to the root, such that the deletion of this tree does not change the connectivity of the associated dual graph.

-The following is a standard result on the effective cone of $\Moduli_{g,n}$, which inspires the results in this paper. \begin{proposition} All boundary divisors in $\Moduli_{g,n}$ are extremal. \end{proposition} \begin{proof} This result has been well-known for quite some time; see {\cite[Proposition 3.1]{chencoskun2015}} for a straightforward proof utilizing Lemma \ref{lem:divisoronly}. \end{proof}
+Some specializations of Conjecture \ref{conj:extremalboundary} are already established in the literature.
+Most immediate is the following standard result on the effective cone of $\Moduli_{g,n}$. \begin{proposition} All boundary divisors in $\Moduli_{g,n}$ are rigid and extremal. \end{proposition} \begin{proof} This result has been well-known for quite some time.
+In {\cite[Proposition 3.1]{chencoskun2015}}, the authors give a straightforward proof by constructing, for each $\Delta_{h;S}$, an explicit moving curve $\calC_{h;S}$ with $[\Delta_{h,S}] \cdot [\calC_{h;S}] <0 $ and applying Lemma \ref{lem:divisoronly}. \end{proof}

+Additionally, \cite{chencoskun2015} shows extremality for pinwheel strata in genus zero in arbitrarily-high codimension and in genus one in codimension-two.
+They also show that all codimension-two strata are extremal in $\Moduli_{g}$ for $g\geq 2$, as well as extremality for several other miscellaneous boundary strata, some of compact type and some contained in the irreducible divisor.
+In \cite{schaffler2015}, the author extends the genus zero result to allow for further special degenerations.

-The combinatorial stratification of $\Moduli_{g,n}$ and Proposition \ref{prop:divisorsextreme} allow us to bootstrap extremality of boundary divisors to extremality for higher-codimension strata, at least relative to boundary divisors.
+The combinatorial stratification of $\Moduli_{g,n}$ and Proposition \ref{prop:divisorsextreme} allow us to bootstrap rigidity and extremality of boundary divisors to rigidity and extremality for higher-codimension boundary strata relative to lower-codimension boundary strata.